nm2028/A-mobile-based-photo-editing-application-/README.md

 # A-mobile-based-photo-editing-application-
-# A Photo Editor library with simple, easy support for image editing using Paints, Text, Filters, Emoji and Sticker like stories.
+//A Photo Editor library with simple, easy support for image editing using Paints, Text, Filters, Emoji and Sticker like stories.

-Features
+# Features
 :-Adding Images.
 :-Adding Stickers.
 :-Adding Text with option to change its Color.